Nader-Mamdouh/My-Inventory-Api/README.md

 - Gorilla Mux (for routing)
 - JSON (for data interchange)
 - Github Actions

-## Getting Started
-To run this project locally, follow these steps:

 ## API Endpoints
 - GET /products: Retrieve all products.